-- 1. To develop a cooperative effort in organizing activities that take place annually, i.e., Hayride, Mother/Daughter Tea, Father/Daughter Dance, Father/Son Day, etc. - 2.
+- 1. To develop a cooperative effort in organizing activities that take place annually. - 2.
 To promote and organize fundraising activities throughout the school year. - 3.
 To promote positive attitudes and appreciation for the St. Mary Catholic School community.
 The minutes of PTO meetings will be posted.
-Concerns/comments should be directed to the Board.
+Concerns or comments should be directed to the Board.